-Burmese rubies have an almost mystical appeal to them.
+Burmese ruby gemstone has an almost mystical appeal to them.
 Burma rubies are prized for their beauty, durability, and rarity; it is the quality of the color which most determines the value of rubies.

 The Burma Ruby today has become a collectible and an antique asset that is passed on from one generation to another.

-1. The color of Burmese Rubies depends on two factors:
+1. The color of Burmese Ruby stones depends on two factors:

 The finest Burmese ruby stone possesses a red to slightly purplish red hue, with vivid saturation and medium dark tone.

 The first factor is a combination of the slightly bluish-red body color of the gemstone and the “purer” red fluorescent emission, which work together to give the gemstone its high-intensity color.

 The second is the presence of “silk”–tiny inclusions scatter light onto “facets that would otherwise be extinct,” giving the color a softness and greater dispersion across the gem’s face.

 The particular combination of “fine color” and the face table material puts Burmese rubies at the top.